-- 6.1.1 Air quality, noise environment and climate - ambient air quality at the project site and in the airshed likely to be affected by the project, including the following contaminants: total suspended particulates, PM2.5, particles smaller than 2.5 microns (PM2.5), particles smaller than 10 microns (PM10), carbon monoxide (CO), sulphur oxide gases (SOx), nitrogen oxide gases (NOx), greenhouse gases (GHGs) and all other air pollutants (mobile and stationary sources); - current ambient noise levels at key receptor points (e.g., local and Aboriginal communities, and seasonal dwelling), and information on typical sound sources, geographic extent and day-night variations; - existing ambient night-time light levels at the project site, including spill-over light, night-time glare from point light sources and skyglow, and in any other areas where project activities could have an effect on light levels; the EIS will describe night-time light levels during different seasons and weather conditions; - multi-seasonal weather and climatic information, including historical data and baseline information on precipitation, mean, maximum and minimum temperatures, humidity, wind (duration, direction and strength), fog (frequency, duration) and extreme weather events. - 6.1.2 Geomorphology and fluvial characteristics - relief, drainage, nature of the soils and surficial deposits and erosion- and landslide-prone areas; - the hydrographic network of the watercourses and water bodies concerned, along with the longitudinal profile and water levels (during peak flows, low flows and mean conditions) for segments of the watercourses directly affected by the project; - the hydrological regime, including the watercourses' mean annual flows, mean daily and monthly flows, low flows and, tidal characteristics, ice regime; - detailed bathymetry (wharves, approach channels and anchorage areas) and hydrological conditions (surface and bottom currents); - the sediment regime, including areas that are input sources (erosion), sediment transport and accumulation zones, particularly in dredging and backfilling areas and around potential open-water sediment disposal sites; - recent physicochemical characterization of sediments to be dredged and their toxicity, if applicable, using toxicity tests,6 comparing them to the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation; - recent physicochemical characterization of sediments at open-water disposal sites7, comparing them to the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation; - physicochemical characteristics of the affected watercourses.
+6.1.1 Air quality, noise environment and climate

+- ambient air quality at the project site and in the airshed likely to be affected by the project, including the following contaminants: total suspended particulates, particles smaller than 2.5 microns PM{2.5}, particles smaller than 10 microns PM10, carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), greenhouse gases (GHGs), volatile organic compounds (VOC), polycyclic aromatic hydrocarbons (PAH) and all other air pollutants (mobile and stationary sources) including metals and non-metals; - identify direct and indirect sources of air emissions; - current ambient noise levels at key receptor points (for example, local and Aboriginal communities, and seasonal dwelling), including the results of a baseline study on the ambient noise level and information on typical sound sources, geographic extent and day-night variations; - existing ambient night-time light levels at the project site, including spill-over light, nighttime glare from point light sources and skyglow, and in any other areas where project activities could have an effect on light levels; the environmental impact statement will describe night-time light levels during different seasons and weather conditions; - multi-seasonal weather and climatic information, including historical data and baseline information on precipitation, mean, maximum and minimum temperatures, humidity, wind (duration, direction and strength), fog (frequency, duration) and extreme weather events.

+- 6.1.2 Geomorphology and fluvial characteristics - relief, drainage, nature of the soils and surficial deposits, and erosion- and landslideprone areas; - the hydrographic network of the watershed, watercourses and water bodies that may be affected by the project, along with the longitudinal profile and water levels (during peak flows, low flows and mean conditions) for segments of the watercourses directly affected by the project; - the hydrological regime, including the watercourses mean annual flows, mean daily and monthly flows, low and flood flows; - ice dynamics in the study area, including ice formation and thickness, ridging, icebreaking, and movement of ice; - ice conditions along the shipping routes must also be discussed with consideration of predicted climate change and its possible effects on the timing of ice formation in the future; - for the Saint Lawrence river, detailed bathymetry (wharf area, access channel and mooring areas) and hydraulic conditions, including surface and bottom current profiles and speed of currents and waves; - the sedimentologic regime, including areas that are input sources (erosion), sediment transport and accumulation zones, particularly in dredging and backfilling working areas and around potential open-water sediment disposal sites; - modelling of hydro-sedimentary conditions following the construction of a new wharf; - where the structures will be built, the characterization of bottom sediments, including their nature, thickness, size and mobility; - recent physicochemical characterization of sediments to be dredged and their toxicity, if applicable, using toxicity tests10, comparing them to the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation; - recent physicochemical characterization of sediments at open-water disposal sites11, comparing them to the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation; - physicochemical characteristics of the affected watercourses. - 6.1.3 Soils, riparian and terrestrial environments - geological hazards that exist in the area planned for the project facilities and infrastructure, including: - ✓ seismic risk parameters; - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence following project activities.

-6 Environment Canada (2002), Sediment Sampling Guide for Dredging and Marine Engineering Projects in the St. Lawrence River, volumes 1 and 2.
-Physicochemical characterization of sediments must be project-specific.
-The Agency recommends that the proponent consult Environment Canada regarding the sediment sampling plan and the sediment analysis strategy.
+10 Environment Canada (2002), Sediment Sampling Guide for Dredging and Marine Engineering Projects on the St. Lawrence River, Volume 1 and 2.
+It is necessary that the physico-chemical characterization of the sediments be specific to the project context.
+The Agency suggests that the proponent consults Environment Canada on the sampling plan and sediment analysis strategy.